xdmushui/partner-center-sdk/develop/verify-indirect-reseller-mpa-status.md

 }
 ```

-#### Indirect Reseller MPN Id is either invalid or not migrated from PMC
+#### CSP Indirect Reseller MPN Id is either invalid or not migrated from Partner Membership Center to Partner Center

-The following example response is returned when Indirect reseller MPN ID passed is either invalid or it is not migrated from PMC.
+The following example response is returned when Indirect reseller MPN ID passed is either invalid or it is not migrated from Partner Membership Center to Partner Center.
 [Learn More](https://partner.microsoft.com/en-gb/resources/detail/migrate-pmc-pc-mpa-guide-pptx)

 ```http
 HTTP/1.1 400 Bad Request